ssec/polar2grid/swbundle/README.txt

 2. Add the following line to your .bash_profile or .bashrc: export POLAR2GRID_HOME=/path/to/untarred-swbundle-dir

-To Run A polar2grid Script
+To run a polar2grid glue script
 ==========================
 The polar2grid scripts are usually part of a larger system, but if you want to run a script manually: